Senior School Curriculum

 The skills learnt in our dedicated Enrichment Programme support pupils’ studies and well-being to prepare them for life beyond the classroom.

 The programme includes a series of lectures designed to challenge, inspire and broaden horizons.
 Approximately 15 talks are presented by visiting speakers each year on subjects which fall outside the boundaries of the curriculum and cross disciplinary boundaries.
-Speakers include local MP and Government Minister, Steve Barclay, Old Grammarian and CEO of ‘One Water’ Duncan Goose, Head of Research and Development at Jeyes Dr Claire Jackson and Mike McKay, Master Chief Intelligence Specialist in the USA Navy and Nato.
+Speakers have included a local MP and Government Minister, Steve Barclay, Old Grammarian and CEO of ‘One Water’ Duncan Goose, Head of Research and Development at Jeyes Dr Claire Jackson and Mike McKay, Master Chief Intelligence Specialist in the USA Navy and Nato.

 The benefits to our pupils are enormous and encourage the development of informed and well-rounded individuals with the tools required for their onward journey.